daos-stack/daos/doc/environ.md

 Whether to run in the singleton mode, in which the client does not need to be launched by orterun. `BOOL`.
 Default to false.

+### `DAOS_IO_SRV_DISPATCH`

+Whether to enable the server-side IO dispatch, in that case the replica IO will be sent to a leader shard which will dispatch to other shards. `BOOL`.
+Default to true.

 ## Debug System (Client & Server)

 ### `D_LOG_FILE`